Megan’s Law Attorney in Hackensack, NJ

 - Tier 2 – Moderate

 During the certification process, a Tier rank is determined by the court after evaluating the case factors.
 When Tier levels are determined, factors considered include past crime details, subsequent rehabilitative and therapeutic treatment, response to treatment, and extended family and community support.

 If a sex offender is rated as Tier 1, only law enforcement agencies are notified of the presence of this Megan’s Law registered person.
 If a person is rated as Tier 2, not only is law enforcement notified, but also daycare facilities, local schools, camps, and community organizations.
 For a Tier 3 offender, all of the above are notified, and their identifying information is posted on the internet for the public to access.

 Although it’s difficult to eliminate a Tier rating altogether, if a person is Tier 2 or 3 ranked, an experienced Hackensack criminal defense attorney may be able to file a motion to reduce the Tier level.

-Contesting Megan’s Law Registration in Fort Lee Is a Complex Process
+Contesting Megan’s Law Registration in Hackensack Is a Complex Process

 Just about anyone convicted of a serious sex crime in New Jersey will be required to register with local and state police for ten (10) years or up to a lifetime.
 The registration time is based on the type of sex crime committed and any exacerbating circumstances.
 If a registered sex offender who is supervised under Megan’s Law violates the registration requirements for the first time, he is subject to incarceration for six months to five years.
 A second violation of Megan’s Law registration requirements could lead to the imposition of a minimum five-year prison sentence.